CartoonishVillain/Incapacitated/README.md

     * 1 - Yes, players are immune to damage while downed, but part of the damage is removed from their time to live.
     * 2 - Yes, players are fully immune to damage while downed.

-* Hunter - true or false, can players revive themselves with a (non-player) kill
+* Hunter - Integer, the number of non-player kills a player needs to make before they revive themselves.
+0 disables the feature altogether.

-* CanBreakOrInteractWithBlocks - true or false, can players while downed break or interact with blocks
+* CanBreakOrInteractWithBlocks - true or false, can players while downed break or interact with blocks.

-* CanJumpWhileDown - true or false, can players while downed jump
+* CanJumpWhileDown - true or false, can players while downed jump.

-* Slow - true or false, are incapacitated players slowed down dramatically
+* Slow - true or false, are incapacitated players slowed down dramatically.

-* Weakened - true or false, are incapacitated players weakened dramatically
+* Weakened - true or false, are incapacitated players weakened dramatically.

 * Regenerating - true or false, does sleeping in a bed successfully award players with being able to go down again?
-(Not above maximum)
+(Not above maximum).

-* UnlimitedDowns - true or false, does the player have unlimited downs
+* UnlimitedDowns - true or false, does the player have unlimited downs.

 * DownLogging - true or false, does the player die when they log out, if they are incapacitated.